schafezp/karmabot/README.md

 - [ ] Add firstname and lastname (maybe even id?) to /userinfo
 - [ ] Use ON CONFLICT UPDATE SET to not allow users to +1 a single post multiple times
 - [ ] Create support for testing performance of calls (perhaps using decorators)
+- [ ] Create menu for 1 on 1 interaction with karma bot to allow users to check the karma of chars they are in https://github.com/python-telegram-bot/python-telegram-bot/wiki/Code-snippets#build-a-menu-with-buttons

 *Bug fixes*
 - [ ] add bug fixes here